box/bart/README.md

 *A collection of build and release tools.*

-A brief overview of the tools included are:
+Bart is the library of PHP classes that we use as the base of our command line tools.

+A quick look at some its features:

++ An intelligent PHP **Autoload** class that supports both namespaces and classic under-scored names (or a mix of the two)
++ An intuitive, lightweight **dependency injection** framework that has been tested and tried against thousands of lines of test code and situations
-+ A stackable PHP Autoload register
++ A PHP client to the **Jenkins** API
-+ PHP dependency injection (Diesel)
++ A PHP client to the **Gerrit** API
++ An easy to use SSH client wrapper
-+ A generic and configurable git hook framework that may be used singularly used by several git projects hosted on the same machine
++ A generic and configurable git hook framework that may be shared by several git projects hosted on the same machine
-+ A shell class and mock shell class that allow the tester to mock out PHP global system functions, including those with PHP parameter references.
-E.g. exec($command, &$output, &$status);
++ A shell class and mock shell class that allow the tester to mock out PHP global system functions, including those with PHP reference parameter.
+E.g. string exec ( string $command [, array &$output [, int &$return_var ]] );

 # Install
 Bart can be installed with the [composer](http://getcomposer.org/) package manager.